Home / Blog / Smart Home Buyer's Guide

 Not all smart home devices work together.
 You'll need to choose a platform or ensure compatibility:

-• Google Home / Amazon Alexa: Consumer-friendly, DIY options
+• Google Home / Amazon Alexa: Consumer platforms with model-, account-, cloud-, and region-dependent compatibility

 4. Don't Skimp on WiFi